amberframework/docs/guides/controllers/params.md

 params[:key] = "My String"
 ```

-Please note that while the params accepts a Symbol key to be passed, it will be converted to a String automatically.
+Please note that while params accepts a Symbol key to be passed, it will be converted to a String automatically.
 For example the following two statements are equivalent.

 ```ruby
 params[:key] # => "My String"
 params["key"] # => "My String"
 ```

-To access the validated params hash.
-It will only contain entries that have been sucesssfully validated using the Validation API.
+The params object will only contain entries that have been successfully validated using the Validation API.
 If you do not use the Validation API this will return an empty Hash.

 ```ruby
 params.to_h